December 19, 2016

 Configuring the networking on an ESXi host is critical for making things work smoothly, whether for a standalone host or an ESXi host that is a part of a cluster in vCenter.
 We have now discussed how to create three different types of networks that are common in most environments – storage, vMotion, and Virtual Machine networks.
 Each of these different types of networks serves a purpose in our VMware environment, allowing traffic to flow for the various features and components of VMware ESXi.
 With the networks configured, in the next post we discuss joining the host(s) to vCenter, as well as building a Datacenter and Cluster.
 The post also touches on the various options that go along with a vSphere cluster, such as High Availability (HA) and Distributed Resource Scheduler (DRS).

 This blog post is part of a series on VMware administration.
 At NAKIVO, we know VMware inside and out.
-Our team of experts designed NAKIVO Backup & Replication specifically to work with vSphere and ESXi.
-This is why you can expect seamless, efficient, and reliable VM backup with our solution.
+Our team of experts designed robust VMware ESXi backup software for seamless, efficient, and reliable VM backup.

 Try for yourself in your own VMware environment: download the full-featured Free Trial.